jbcoe/value_types/DRAFT.md

     other, making `other` valueless; or, owns an object of the same type constructed from the owned value of `other` considering that owned value as an rvalue.
-Otherwise if `alloc != other.alloc`, constructs an object of type `polymorphic`, considering that owned value as an rvalue.
+Otherwise if `alloc != other.alloc`, constructs an object of type `polymorphic`, considering that owned value as an rvalue, using the allocator `alloc`.

   _[Drafting note: The above is intended to permit a small-buffer-optimization and handle the case where allocators compare equal but we do not want to swap